memdo/memdo/README.md

-- 👋 Hi, I’m Berkay a.k.a @memdo
+- 👋 Hi, I’m Mustafa Berkay a.k.a @memdo
 - 👀 I’m interested in Python, JS and Linux

 <!---